catmanjan/anutimetable/README.md

 # anutimetable

+* Timetable database last update: 2015-12-19

 ## Updates

+### 2015-12-19
+* Rewrote the code related to :30 courses support.
+  * Instead of remove unused cells, it will now just hide them, this makes searching much easier.
+  * It's now fully functional and the code is much cleaner than the previous version.
+  * **There should be no broken table if used proper, but if it occurs, please submit an issue with a screeshot and the course addition/deletion order.**
+* 'class' label is now treated as 'non-compulsory' category and is selectable between different ones.
+* Since there's a limitation course numbers, one more color was added to make sure each course get a different widget color.

 ### 2015-12-15
 * Added maximum 6 courses adding limitation.
   * Code is messy, will need to rewrite it someday.
-  * **If the table displays in an abnormal way, submit an issue with a screeshot and the course addition/deletion order.**
+  * If the table displays in an abnormal way, submit an issue with a screeshot and the course addition/deletion order.
 * Added :30 courses supports.
-* Updated the newest timetable.json.
 * Changed the structure for JSON (**Note that the old JSON will no longer work!**).
   * Removed key 'hour', added key 'start', altered key from 'duration' to 'dur'.
   * Combined all identical data classes.